 ///submerged.beep.mergers

-Parking at the Blue Pool is plentiful and although its free, they do suggest a voluntary contribution of £2 per car.
+Parking at the Blue Pool is plentiful and although its free, but they do suggest a voluntary contribution of £2 per car which can be left in the small wooden box near the entrance.

-If you enjoy being surrounded by peacefulness and nature, then you should 100% pay a visit to the Blue Pool.
-Situated inside 25 acres of unspoilt woodland, it’s a beautiful place to wander amongst the tall trees and marvel at the bright and sometimes turquoise coloured pool.
+Yes – If you enjoy being surrounded by peacefulness and nature, then you should 100% pay a visit to The Blue Pool.
+Situated inside 30 acres of unspoilt woodland, it’s a beautiful place to wander amongst the tall trees and marvel at the bright and sometimes turquoise coloured pool.
+Plus with the addition of the play area and rope bridge, it’s a great place to bring children for a fun day out in nature.

-It’s also the closest i’ve felt to what you could experience in Canada, which is so high on my bucket list!
+It’s also the closest i’ve felt to experiencing a little slice of Canada.
+Somewhere thats very high on my bucket list!

 Although the Blue Pool is now a beautiful scenic lake with unusually vibrant water, it’s actually the end result of a flooded and disused clay pit.
 The site was once used to extract Purbeck Ball clay and was in operation between the middle of the 17th century to the early 20th century.
 The clay produced fine ceramic items such as smoking pipes, tea pots and crockery.